Trinkku/recipeapp_mobile/README.md

 # Recipe Mobile App 🍜🍲🥪🥙

 I'm currently working on this project to develop a mobile recipe application using Expo.
-The application is specifically designed to help low-income students plan and prepare meals on a budget.
+The application is specifically designed to provide students with delicious and budget-friendly meal options.
 I'm incorporating advanced features like a shopping list and a cost calculator to help users easily plan and manage their groceries.
 The app also has a unique search feature that allows users to find recipes based on the ingredients they have on hand.

 ## Technologies
   - React Native